itsjerryokolo/apecoin_substreams/README.md

 ### 6. Deploy the subgraph with `graph deploy`

-Modify the package.json to point to your subgraph name and endpoint.
+Modify the package.json to point to your subgraph.
 This endpoint will change if you are deploying to the hosted service or decentralized network.
 But replace this with the command that is appropriate for your setup.

 ### 7. Schema